ninon-io/ninon-io.github.io/_pages/teaching_pd.md

 Furthermore, it would be perfect if you could download PD with the provided link above before our first course.
 Once the software is installed, open it and go to:

-1. Media > Test Audio and MIDI...
+- Step 1: Media > Test Audio and MIDI...

 In the opened window, at the top left there is a small patch "test tones", click on the square associated to 60 or 80.
 If you have sound: all good, the manipulation is finished.

 If not, go to

-2. Media > Audio Settings
+- Step 2: Media > Audio Settings

 Check that your sample rate is 44100 and increase the delay to 80msec.
 Repeat step 1.